scivision-gallery/scivision-basic-usage-examples/README.md

 To run the notebooks in this repo locally, do the following:

+1. Open your terminal
+2. Check your conda installation with `conda --version`.
+If you don't have conda, install it by following [these instructions](https://docs.conda.io/en/latest/miniconda.html)
+3. Clone the repository into your current folder `git clone https://github.com/scivision-gallery/scivision-basic-usage-examples`
+4. Change directory to the cloned repository, `cd scivision-basic-usage-examples`.
-1. Create the environment for the notebooks: `conda env create -f environment.yml`
+5. Create an environment, scivision, for the notebooks: `conda env create -f environment.yml`
-2. Activate it: `conda activate scivision`
+6. Activate it: `conda activate scivision`
-3. Open the notebooks in this repo with `jupyter notebook`
+7. Open the notebooks in this repo with `jupyter notebook`

 **Visit the [Scivision Gallery](https://github.com/scivision-gallery) to see more examples and use-cases.**